← All articles

 When you need to create demand, not just capture it

-When the target audience is not actively searching
+When your audience is not actively searching

 When you need to build "who you are" over time

-LinkedIn is about distribution and relationship.
+LinkedIn is about distribution and relationships.

 A simple rule of thumb

-Create demand: LinkedIn + content + retargeting
+Build demand: LinkedIn + content + retargeting

-5) Follow-up: This is where leads become customers
+5) Follow-up: Where leads become customers

-This is the part that most people skip.
+This is the part most people skip.

-And that’s why they get “bad leads”.
+And that is why they get "bad leads".

 A lead without follow-up is just an email address.